In this tutorial, we have discussed ‘what is ATP in biology‘, ‘ATP structure‘, ‘synthesis of ATP (phosphorylation), ‘function of ATP‘.

 — In substrate level phosphorylation, ATP is formed by transferring a phosphate group directly to ADP from a phosphate-bearing intermediate, or substrate.
 It is directly linked to the liberation energy in chemical reactions of respiration.
 For example,

 (i) During glycolysis, one of the two phosphates of 1,3-biphosphoglycerate is linked by high energy bond.
-This phosphate reacts with ADP to form ATP and form 3-phosphoglycerate with the help of the enzyme is phosphoglycerate kinase.
-This transfer of phosphate from a phosphorylated intermediate to ATP is referred to as substrate level phosphorylation.
+This phosphate reacts with ADP to form ATP and form 3-phosphoglycerate with the help of the enzyme is phosphoglycerate kinase

 (ii) Phosphoenolpyruvate (PEP), possesses a high-energy phosphate (P) bond similar to the bonds in ATP.
 At the last step of glycolysis, with the help of enzyme pyruvate kinase, PEP’s phosphate group is transferred enzymatically to ADP, the energy in the bond is conserved, and ATP is created.
 This is a substrate level phosphorylation reaction.